mlavi/hugo/content/post/devops-maturity-diagram.md

  [my DevOps definition](/post/calm.io-recap/calm.io-i-dream-of-devops-but-what-is-devops/).

 So how could one address the multiple aspects and progressive stages of the DevOps journey across the entire organization?
-Did I need more dimensions or could there be parallels?
-Which choice and enhancement could convey this complexity and enhance the first diagram without spoiling its simplicity?
+What could convey additional complexity, recognize the inherent traditional organization silos, and enhance the first diagram without spoiling its simplicity?

 ## Decomposure Aligns Parallel Journeys ##